DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 It must have been due to this belief in the self-organizing capacities of their tenants that Urban Resort did not ask people to pay a deposit.
-‘Granted, that was one of the stupidest things we did’, Jaap admits.
+‘Granted, that was one of the stupidest things we did’, Jaap Draaisma admits.
 ‘You might ask how we could have made that mistake with thirty years of experience in setting up buildings under our belt’, he adds.
 Apparently, the spirit of the 80s had survived, but its organizational form had to